We Raise & Repair Concrete...

 We can raise, level and stabilize sidewalks, curbs, gutters, streets, highways, parking lots, garage floors, patios, pool decks, industrial floors, bridge approaches.
 In essence, most any residential, commercial/industrial, and/or municipal concrete slab on grade can be raised, levelled and stabilized.

-Additionally, CRC can provide compaction sewer and tunnel fill, and grout voids and cavities.
+Additionally, CRC can provide soil compaction, sewer and tunnel fill, and grout voids, abandoned pipes and cavities.

 State of the Art Equipment